I had been wanting to get my first trophy buck for a long time.

 The Story of My First Trophy Buck

-So any bucks that were on the move had to funnel through this small strip of hardwoods or their other options were cross a major highway or cross an open pasture.
-My dad was sitting in a stand in this spot that morning when the big buck came off the hill behind him and was easing through the woods when my dad spotted him first.
+So any bucks that were on the move had to funnel through this small strip of hardwoods.
+Their other options were cross a major highway or cross an open pasture.
+My dad was sitting in a stand in this spot that morning when the big buck came off the hill.
+It was behind him and was easing through the woods when my dad spotted him first.
 But as my dad turned to make a shot one of his gloves that he had taken off fell to the ground and the game was over.
-The white antlered brute had been playing this game far to long to stick around and get shot.
+The white antlered brute had been playing this game to long to get shot.
 After all he didn’t get that big by being stupid.

-First I put doe in estrous urine and dominant buck urine out and I didn’t use it sparingly I put a lot out.
+First I put doe in estrous urine and dominant buck urine out.
+I didn’t use it sparingly.
 As the sun came up I could see the fresh scrapes and huge rubs everywhere.
 I started grunting quite a bit and continued grunting about every thirty minutes or so.
 The whole time I was watching the hill cautiously where my dad had seen the trophy buck approach.

-And then it did, I had turned and was looking down the hill when I heard a twig snap up the hill in the opposite direction and I slowly turned and saw the trophy buck at the same time he saw me.
+And then it did.
+I had turned and was looking down the hill when I heard a twig snap up the hill in the opposite direction.
+I slowly turned and saw the trophy buck at the same time he saw me.
 He had already been educated where the stand was when my dad dropped his glove.
-I didn’t waste a split second, I threw up my grandfathers Winchester model 100 308 and found his front shoulder in my scope and squeezed the trigger.
+I didn’t waste a split second.
+I threw up my grandfathers Winchester model 100 308 and found his front shoulder in my scope and squeezed the trigger.